A turtle basking in the sunlight on a beach in Maui, Hawaii.

 Lifeguard: No

-The waves in front of Kihei Canoe Club (across from the ABC store) are small and ideal for kids to play in.
+The waves in front of Kihei Canoe Club (across from the ABC store) are small and ideal for kids to play.
 Take caution further down, as you’ll find many more rocks that are sometimes hard to spot under the surface.
+It tends to get windy here as the day progresses.

 Bathrooms: No